 Description: This course will explore in more depth the math and structure associated with music.
 Students will study Minor Scales and Modes.
 Advanced chord structures.
 Students will apply the concepts learned to the guitar.
 Previous experience is necessary.

-Prerequisite: Math of Music: C or Better or teacher recommendation.
-The student MUST be able to read notes in the Treble Clef
+Prerequisite: C in Math of Music I or teacher recommendation, MUST be able to read notes in the Treble Clef.

 Course Title: PERSONAL FINANCE A